CMS FAQ Sheet

 What are the benefits of being selected as a CMS recipient?

-Selected applicants engage in structured experiences under the direction and supervision of career center staff/employer.
+Selected applicant engage in structured experiences under the direction and supervision of career center staff/employer.
 MPACE members interested in nominating an individual should refer to the application process listed below.
-The MPACE Education & Research Committee will select and make scholarship awards to a total of five (5) recipients from MPACE campuses/employers, with a limit of one (1) person being selected per region, as appropriate.
+The MPACE Education & Research Committee will select and make scholarship awards to one recipient from MPACE campuses/employers.
 The scholarship covers:

 - One-year MPACE Membership (valued up to $150)